lewis-weinberger/adir/README.md

 ## Installation

-This application requires an installation of [plan9port](https://github.com/9fans/plan9port), as it piggybacks on various libraries (like [`libacme`](https://9fans.github.io/plan9port/man/man3/acme.html) and [`libthread`](https://9fans.github.io/plan9port/man/man3/thread.html)) and takes advantage of p9p's build files.
+This application requires an installation of [plan9port](https://github.com/9fans/plan9port), as it piggybacks on various libraries (in particular [`libacme`](https://9fans.github.io/plan9port/man/man3/acme.html) and takes advantage of p9p's build files.
 Assuming the `PLAN9` environmental variable points to your p9p installation, you should be able to compile `adir` with `mk` as follows:

 ```
 git clone https://github.com/lewis-weinberger/adir.git